-Note: Originally, profiles were seen as a means of limiting the variability that an ACS needs to accommodate among various devices that it might manage.
-This feature is now provided by the TR-157 [12] SupportedDataModel object (see Section 2.1.3) and associated Device Type XML documents (DT Instances).
+Note: Originally, profiles were seen as a means of limiting the variability that a Controller needs to accommodate among various devices that it might manage.
+This feature is now provided:

+- For CWMP, by the TR-181i2 [10] SupportedDataModel object (see Section 2.1.2) and associated Device Type XML documents (DT Instances). - For USP, by the TR-369 [13] GetSupportedDM message.

 A profile is a named collection of requirements associated with a given object.
-A device can adhere to zero or more profiles.
-Adherence to a profile means that the device supports all of the requirements defined by that profile.
-The use of profiles gives Service Providers a shorthand means of specifying CPE data model support requirements.
+An Agent can adhere to zero or more profiles.
+Adherence to a profile means that the Agent supports all of the requirements defined by that profile.
+The use of profiles gives Service Providers a shorthand means of specifying data model support requirements.

-The following sections define the conventions to be used when defining profiles associated with TR-069 [2] data models.
+The following sections define the conventions to be used when defining profiles associated with Data Models.